aragon/nest/Guide_for_submitting_a_proposal_for_grants.md

 >
 > ## Grant size
 >
-> Funding: Up to $100k in ETH, split into chunks paid out over achieved deliverables.
+> Funding: Up to $150k in DAI, split into chunks paid out over achieved deliverables.
 >
-> Success reward: Up to $50k in ANT, given out when all deliverables are ready.
+> Success reward: Up to 30k ANT, given out when all deliverables are ready.
 >
 > ## Application requirements
 >